nii-cloud/dodai-deploy/README.md

     sudo $home/setup-env/setup.sh node $server

-The $server in the above command is the host name(fqdn) of the deployment server.
-You can confirm the host name(fqdn) with the following command.
+The $server in the above command is the fqdn of the deployment server.
+You can confirm the fqdn with the following command.

     sudo hostname -f